ppy/osu-wiki/news/2026/2026-01-23-project-loved-january-2026.md

 To round up this month's osu!catch picks, it's time to welcome back a name the Loved section hasn't seen in a while.
 With his last Loved map, [GHOST](https://osu.ppy.sh/beatmapsets/738141#fruits/1557674), dating back from 2018, ::Setomi79::{ user=2205929 } is back, and with an even crazier entry this time around.

 [Icyxis](https://osu.ppy.sh/beatmapsets/2352332#fruits/5063059), as you will understand from watching even its first few seconds, is an endgame-level challenge.
-Having gained some notoriety thanks to some mind-blowing plays from ::Motion::{ user=3885626 } and [ArMa79](https://osu.ppy.sh/users/4982799/fruits), this map follows the recent trend of pushing the limits of speed in the gamemode further and further.
+Having gained some notoriety thanks to some mind-blowing plays from ::Motion::{ user=3885626 } and ::ArMa79::{ user=4982799 }, this map follows the recent trend of pushing the limits of speed in the gamemode further and further.
 At a BPM of 222, the continuous onslaught of antiflows, stairs, cross-screen jumps, and wiggles is enough to gatekeep even the very best players in the world from playing the map properly.
 On top of that, many of the patterns found throughout the map are rather unconventional, which is unusual for a speed-focused map.
 This adds a massive control requirement, *as if the speed wasn't enough*.

 With how much better players have gotten at endgame maps, it is time to add one more to the Loved section.
 And this one could very well be one of the hardest it has ever seen.
 Vote yes for [Icyxis](https://osu.ppy.sh/beatmapsets/2352332#fruits/5063059)!

 ## osu!mania

-The osu!mania Loved candidates were chosen by ::Carpihat::{ user=10085090 }, [elexire](https://osu.ppy.sh/users/9206093), ::Maxus::{ user=4335785 }, [Paturages](https://osu.ppy.sh/users/1375479), ::taba2::{ user=7850508 }, and [Yuiesta](https://osu.ppy.sh/users/13953619)!
+The osu!mania Loved candidates were chosen by ::Carpihat::{ user=10085090 }, ::elexire::{ user=9206093 }, ::Maxus::{ user=4335785 }, ::Paturages::{ user=1375479 }, ::taba2::{ user=7850508 }, and ::Yuiesta::{ user=13953619 }!

 **[Click here to download all of this round's osu!mania picks!](https://packs.ppy.sh/LR73%20-%20Project%20Loved:%20January%202026%20(osu!mania).zip)**